robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 ### ✅ Aquaculture/Aquaponics

 **Goal:** Produce fish in ponds and/or tanks.
+Fish waste feeds the soil and plants.
+Soil and plants filter the waste for the fish to have clean water again.
-**Impact:** Fish waste feeds the soil and plants.
-Plants filter the waste for the fish to have clean water again.
+**Impact:** Improves microbial diversity.
 Fish becomes another potential food source.

 ---